Interior extremum theorem

 A differentiable function graph with lines tangent to the minimum and maximum.
 The interior extremum theorem guarantees that these lines will always be horizontal.

-In mathematics, the interior extremum theorem, also known as Fermat's theorem, is a theorem which states that at the local extrema of a differentiable function, its derivative is always zero.
-It belongs to the mathematical field of real analysis and is named after French mathematician Pierre de Fermat.
+In calculus and real analysis, the interior extremum theorem states that any local extremum of a real function at which it is differentiable is a stationary point.
+It is also known as Fermat's theorem, named after the French mathematician Pierre de Fermat.

-By using the interior extremum theorem, the potential extrema of a function $f$, with derivative $f'$, can found by solving an equation involving $f'$.
-The interior extremum theorem gives only a necessary condition for extreme function values, as some stationary points are inflection points (not a maximum or minimum).
-The function's second derivative, if it exists, can sometimes be used to determine whether a stationary point is a maximum or minimum.
+The interior extremum theorem gives a necessary, but not sufficient condition for local extrema at which the function is differentiable, as some stationary points are not local extrema.

+The second derivative, if non-zero, can be used to determine whether a local extremum at which the function is twice differentiable is a maximum or a minimum.
+However, the second derivative can be zero at local extrema.

 History

 Pierre de Fermat proposed in a collection of treatises titled Maxima et minima a method to find maximum or minimum, similar to the modern interior extremum theorem using an approach he called adequality.
 After Marin Mersenne passed the treatises onto René Descartes, Descartes was doubtful, remarking "if [...] he speaks of wanting to send you still more papers, I beg of you to ask him to think them out more carefully than those preceding".
 Descartes later agreed that the method was valid.